Gamming-SERVICE/INTENT_BOT/README.md

-# 🤖 INTENT™ BOT
+# 🤖 Intent™ BOT

-### The Ultimate All-in-One Discord Mega Bot
+### All-in-One Discord Mega Bot Framework

 INTENT BOT is a powerful **multi-purpose Discord bot** designed to provide everything a server needs in a single package.
-Instead of using multiple bots for moderation, economy, music, automation, and entertainment, **INTENT™ BOT combines all systems into one advanced platform**.
+Instead of using multiple bots for moderation, economy, music, automation, and entertainment, **Intent™ BOT combines all systems into one advanced platform**.

 It is built for **performance, stability, and scalability**, making it suitable for both small communities and large servers.